MLHale/GenCyber-web-content/day1/github-primer.md

 ## Github Primer

 ### Cybersecurity First Principles
 * __Domain Separation__: Good fences make good neighbors.
 When trying to secure a home or computer, separating the areas where resources are and people work prevents accidents and loss of data or private information.
 We are preventing the information worlds from colliding.
+This lesson focuses on using development tools such as github to manage different environments (such as development and production) effectively.

 * __Modularization__: The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules

-* __Least Privilege__: One of the ways to protect information is by limiting what people can with your information and resources.
+* __Least Privilege__: One of the ways to protect information is by limiting what people can see and do with your information and resources.

-Git is a popular developer tool for collaboration and version control.
-It is not limited to just code.
-You may use it for collaborative development of any written work.
-Github is a popular online platform to host public git repositories.
-There are several other services like Github, such as [BitBucket](https://bitbucket.org/).
-For our lessons we will stick to Github for now.
-Working through the tutorials below, git's use for collaboration and version control will become clear.
+Git is a popular software development tool used by developers to collaborate and version control code.
+It is, however, not limited to just code.
+You can, and many others already do, use it as a collaborative enviroment to develop other written works.
+The most popular online platform to host public git repositories is a site called [github.com](www.github.com).
+For our lessons here, we will use Github, but do note that there are also several other services, such as [BitBucket](https://bitbucket.org/), that also provide git and other version control repository hosting capabilities.
+The following tutorials focus on how you can use git and Github for collaboration and version control.

 ### Table of Contents
 [Step 1: Create Account](#step-1)